 |Justin M. Wozniak (Argonne National Laboratory)|

 leads the development of the Swift/T workflow system.
-He won an R&D 100 award in 2018 and is a Gordon Bell finalist in 2020.
+He won an R&D 100 award in 2018 and was a Gordon Bell finalist in 2020.
 He coupled experimental and computing resources at the Advanced Photon Source and the Cornell High-Energy Synchrotron Source (CHESS) and helped set a data collection record at CHESS.
 He received a PhD in Computer Science & Engineering from the University of Notre Dame in 2008.

 |Nicholas Schwarz (Argonne National Laboratory)|